 The scarlet firethorn can be included as part of a drought tolerant landscape.

 You can propagate this shrub through seed germination or cuttings.

 Pruning your firethorn can be a bit tricky due to the profusion of thorns present.
 You can prune this into a hedge or create an espalier.
-Use a long handled pruner so you can trim away without having to actually get too close.
+Use a long-handled pruner so you can trim away without having to actually get too close.
 Do your pruning right after the flowers have finished blooming since the following year's buds will start forming later in the year.
-If you prune too late, you will have less flowers in the next season.
+If you prune too late, you will have fewer flowers in the next season.